LacunaSoftware/RestPkiSamples/Java/README.md

 3. Edit the file `Java/sample-spring-mvc/src/main/java/sample/util/Util.java` and uncomment the lines regarding proxy authentication.

-Known issue: if your proxy server requires authentication AND if it supports NTLM authentication AND if you're trying to authenticate with basic (non-NTLM) credentials, you may receive the error message "Received status code 407 from server: Proxy authorization required" when trying to build the project.
+Known issue: Gradle may fail to build the project returning error message "Received status code 407 from
+server: Proxy authorization required" if your proxy server requires authentication AND if it supports NTLM authentication AND if you're trying to authenticate with basic (non-NTLM) credentials.
 In this case, either use NTLM credentials or disable NTLM authentication on your proxy server.